panstenos/Poker-Game-Analysis-using-Plotly-Dash/README.md

 Notice I have used the excel functions for the first 3 columns of the dataset.
 Dont worry if your excel or csv file data dont have these columns, it should only take a few lines of code to reach the format of my table.

 ## <u>Deployment</u>
 - Dashboard was deployed using Heroku through github.
+Automatic deployment was configured which updates the server after pushing new code to github.
-To deploy sucessfully you need your requirements.txt, runtime.txt and Procfile (no extension) in your top level directory.
+- To deploy sucessfully you need your requirements.txt, runtime.txt and Procfile (no extension) in your top level directory.
 - Make sure that the python version specified in runtime.txt is supported from Heroku.
 Check the supported python versions [here](https://devcenter.heroku.com/articles/python-support)
 - Your procfile should specify what you are trying to achieve with your code.
 In my case, I wanted to deploy my app.py file to the web and run it on a server.
 Therefore the content on my Procfile was:
 ```python